MeijerW/Meijer-proteomics-data/README.md

-# ProteomeUI
-User interface for the sonnenlab.org UI belonging to Spatiotemporally resolved proteomics reveals dynamic antagonistic gradients in mouse embryo segmentation
+This repository contains the datafiles belonging to the proteome explorer.